Skip to main content

 Growth Hormone Peptides and Microvascular Health

-The discussion of hormonal influence on the cardiovascular system extends to the (GH) axis.
+The discussion of hormonal influence on the cardiovascular system extends to the growth hormone (GH) axis.
 Therapies utilizing GH-releasing peptides like Sermorelin or Ipamorelin are designed to stimulate the body’s endogenous production of GH.
 GH and its mediator, Insulin-like Growth Factor-1 (IGF-1), have significant cardiotropic effects.

 Deficiencies in GH are associated with impaired cardiac function and an adverse cardiovascular risk profile.
 GH replacement therapy in deficient adults has been shown to improve cardiac structure and function.
 One of the key mechanisms is the improvement of microvascular function.